factories act 1948

 Workers’ welfare was an essential factor in shaping the act’s provisions.
 That is why they introduced provisions like leaves, holidays, and working hours.

-Aims and Objectives of the Factories Act 1948:
+Health, safety, and welfare provisions under the Factories Act 1948:

-The definition of a factory under the Factories Act 1948 is any premise that has ten or more ten members.
-Such organizations should follow some important provisions to ensure worker’s safety.
+Under the Factories Act 1948, a factory is any premises with ten or more workers.
+Such organizations should follow some important provisions to ensure workers’ safety.

 1. The act asks all factories to be clean and hygienic.